Right to keep and bear arms in the United States: Civilian usage meaning

-Similarly, in a released Senate report on the Right to Keep and Bear Arms, Senator Orrin Hatch, chairman, U.S. Senate Judiciary Committee, Subcommittee on the Constitution, states:
+Similarly, in a released Senate report on the Right to Keep and Bear Arms, Senator Orrin Hatch, chairman, of the U.S. Senate Judiciary Committee, Subcommittee on the Constitution, states:

 They argue that the Second Amendment's words "right of the people" mean "a right of the state" – apparently overlooking the impact of those same words when used in the First and Fourth Amendments.
 The "right of the people" to assemble or to be free from unreasonable searches and seizures is not contested as an individual guarantee.
 Still they ignore consistency and claim that the right to "bear arms" relates only to military uses.
 This not only violates a consistent constitutional reading of "right of the people" but also ignores that the second amendment protects a right to "keep" arms.
 "When our ancestors forged a land "conceived in liberty", they did so with musket and rifle.
 When they reacted to attempts to dissolve their free institutions, and established their identity as a free nation, they did so as a nation of armed freemen.
 When they sought to record forever a guarantee of their rights, they devoted one full amendment out of ten to nothing but the protection of their right to keep and bear arms against governmental interference.
 Under my chairmanship the Subcommittee on the Constitution will concern itself with a proper recognition of, and respect for, this right most valued by free men.

 Likewise, the U.S. Supreme Court ruled in District of Columbia v.
 Heller (2008), No. 07-290, that "[t]he Second Amendment protects an individual right to possess a firearm unconnected with service in a militia, and to use that arm for traditionally lawful purposes, such as self-defense within the home."